-Note 1: the exemption from the requirement to wear a face covering pursuant to clauses 5(3)(j) of the Stay Safe Directions (Victoria) does not apply to care facility workers whilst working in a care facility in Victoria.
+Note 1: the exception from the requirement to wear a face covering pursuant to clauses 5(3)(j) of the Stay Safe Directions (Victoria) does not apply to care facility workers whilst working in a care facility in Victoria.

 Note 2: it is strongly recommended that face coverings be worn in other situations when physical distancing is not possible.

-- (15) If a care facility worker is working at more than one Work Premises for two or more different employers: - (a) the care facility worker must provide a written declaration to each employer to advise them that the worker is working at more than one Work Premises and must provide details of the other Work Premises to each employer; and - (b) each employer must maintain a record of all care facility workers who have disclosed to the employer under subclause (15)(a) that they are working across more than one Work Premises. - (16) An employer in relation to a Work Premises that is a care facility in Victoria must require care facility workers in relation to the care facility to declare in writing at the start of each shift that the worker: - (a) is free of SARS-CoV-2 Symptoms; and

-Note: for the purposes of these directions, SARS-CoV-2 Symptoms, including but not limited to acute respiratory infection (such as cough, shortness of breath, sore throat); loss of smell; and loss of taste do not include those symptoms where caused by an underlying health condition or medication.

-- (b) has, in the preceding 14 days, not been in contact with a confirmed case (except in the course of their duties while wearing appropriate personal protective equipment); and - (c) is not currently required to self-isolate or self-quarantine under the Diagnosed Persons and Close Contacts Directions. - (17) Despite clause 6(1)(b) of the Care Facilities Directions, an employer in relation to a Work Premises that is a care facility in Victoria must not permit an employee or contractor to enter the care facility where: - (a) the employee or contractor has, on or after 4 October 2020, worked at another care facility; and - (b) at the time the employee or contractor worked at that other care facility, a confirmed case was present at that other facility, unless:
+- (15) If a care facility worker is working at more than one Work Premises for two or more different employers: - (a) the care facility worker must provide a written declaration to each employer to advise them that the worker is working at more than one Work Premises and must provide details of the other Work Premises to each employer; and - (b) each employer must maintain a record of all care facility workers who have disclosed to the employer under subclause (15)(a) that they are working across more than one Work Premises. - (16) An employer in relation to a Work Premises that is a care facility in Victoria must require care facility workers in relation to the care facility to declare in writing at the start of each shift that the worker: - (a) is free of SARS-CoV-2 Symptoms; and - Note: for the purposes of these directions, SARS-CoV-2 Symptoms, including but not limited to acute respiratory infection (such as cough, shortness of breath, sore throat); loss of smell; and loss of taste do not include those symptoms where caused by an underlying health condition or medication. - (b) has, in the preceding 14 days, not been in contact with a confirmed case (except in the course of their duties while wearing appropriate personal protective equipment); and - (c) is not currently required to self-isolate or self-quarantine under the Diagnosed Persons and Close Contacts Directions. - (17) Despite clause 6(1)(b) of the Care Facilities Directions, an employer in relation to a Work Premises that is a care facility in Victoria must not permit an employee or contractor to enter the care facility where: - (a) the employee or contractor has, on or after 4 October 2020, worked at another care facility; and - (b) at the time the employee or contractor worked at that other care facility, a confirmed case was present at that other facility, unless:

-(c) at least 14 days have elapsed since the last time the employee or contractor worked at that other facility while a confirmed case was present; and
+- (c) at least 28 days have elapsed since the last time the employee or contractor worked at that other facility while a confirmed case was present; or - (d) at least 14 days have elapsed since the last time the employee or contractor worked at that other facility while a confirmed case was present; and - (e) the employee or contractor: - (i) has undertaken a test for SARS-CoV-2 on or after 13 days from the day that the employee or contractor last worked at that other facility while a confirmed case was present; and

-- (d) within four days prior to the date that the employee or contractor is expected to work at the care facility, the employee or contractor has: - (i) undertaken a test for SARS-CoV-2; and - (ii) received confirmation that the results of that test were negative; and - (iii) not worked at another care facility since that test; and - (e) the employee or contractor has provided evidence of the negative test result to the employer prior to commencing work at that care facility.
+- (ii) received confirmation that the results of the test undertaken pursuant to(i) were negative; and - (f) the employee or contractor has provided evidence of the negative test result pursuant to subclause (e) to the employer prior to commencing work at that care facility.